KTH/default-envs/README.md

 ```

 ### Required values without any defaults
 Some envs do not have defaults and must required to exist before starting your service.
-You can do this by setting the value of the env attribute to `defaultEnvs.REQUIRED_NO_DEFAULT`.
-This will make the application throw an exception if the env is not found when runing
-defaultEnvs.set({}), console.
+defaultEnvs.required([], console).

 ```bash
 node app.js